digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 *product key*, a six digit hex number.
-For some of the older device types (in particular the SwitchLinc switches and dimmers), Insteon does not give a product key, so an arbitrary fake one of the format Fxx.xx.xx is assigned by the binding.
+For some of the older device types (in particular the SwitchLinc switches and dimmers), Insteon does not give a product key, so an arbitrary fake one of the format Fxx.xx.xx (or Xxx.xx.xx for X10 devices) is assigned by the binding.

 Finally, each Insteon device comes with a hard-coded Insteon *address* that can be found on a label on the device.
 This address should be recorded for every device in the network, as it is a mandatory part of the binding configuration string.
+X10 devices are addressed with `houseCode.unitCode`, e.g. `A.2`.

 The following devices have been tested and should work out of the box:
 <table>